What is an IVA?

 If you are a homeowner or landlord, any equity in your property will be taken into account as part of your arrangement and you will be required to comply with an 'equity clause' in your arrangement before your IVA can be brought to a successful conclusion.

-Also, as part of your arrangement, you will be required to voluntarily refrain from taking out further credit during the full term of your arrangement.
+It is also worth noting that, as part of your arrangement, you will be required to voluntarily refrain from obtaining further credit until the IVA has successfully concluded.

 How do I apply for an IVA?